google/oss-fuzz/docs/getting-started/integration_rewards.md

 * Discretion bonus to recognize outstanding work.

 For each of the points above, the OSS-Fuzz rewards panel first sets up a cap of up to $5,000.
-Then, the panel decides the actual reward amount (randing from $0 up to the cap) for each criteria, depending on how well the criteria is satisfied.
+Then, the panel decides the actual reward amount (ranging from $0 up to the cap) for each criteria, depending on how well the criteria is satisfied.

 The highest cap values ($5,000) are awarded only to projects of a critical importance for the